 SHARC™ HPLC columns are the latest innovation from SIELC Technologies, the inventors of Primesep®.
-SHARC columns are the first commercially available columns with separation based primarily on hydrogen bonding.
-SHARC stands for Specific Hydrogen-bond Adsorption Resolution Chromatography.
+SHARC™ columns are the first commercially available columns with separation based primarily on hydrogen bonding.
+SHARC™ stands for Specific Hydrogen-bond Adsorption Resolution Chromatography.

-SHARC 1 column operation conditions are unique.
+SHARC™ 1 column operation conditions are unique.
 A mixture of acetonitrile (MeCN), a weak solvent, and methanol (MeOH), a strong solvent, are used as the mobile phase.
-Pure MeCN has very insignificant amount of hydrogen bonding with the SHARC stationary phase, while MeOH interacts strongly with SHARC stationary phase, which reduces the retention of analytes based on it’s capacity to hydrogen bond.
-By changing ratio of MeCN/MeOH the optimum retention profile can be obtained for many types of molecules with high selectivity, peak shape, efficiency, and speed.
+Pure MeCN has very insignificant amount of hydrogen bonding with the SHARC stationary phase, while MeOH interacts strongly with SHARC™ stationary phase, which reduces the retention of analytes based on its capacity to the hydrogen bond.
+By changing the ratio of MeCN/MeOH, the optimum retention profile can be obtained for many types of molecules with high selectivity, peak shape, efficiency, and speed.

 Hydrogen bonding energy is usually in range of 30 kJ/mol or less and depends strongly on the nature of the functional groups and their orientation within the molecule.
 This energy difference is the basis for selectivity of the interaction between the stationary phase and the molecule of different structure and chemical characteristics.

 Presence of a polarized hydrogen atom is not always enough to observe retention by hydrogen bond mechanism.
-Sometimes a compound can form intramolecular interactions, as oppose to intermolecular hydrogen bonding, and does not participate in stationary phase interaction.
+Sometimes a compound can form intra-molecular interactions, as opposed to inter-molecular hydrogen bonding, and does not participate in stationary phase interaction.

-MeCN/MeOH mixture has 2-3 times lower viscosity than water/MeOH or water/MeCN mixture (fig. 5).
-As result smaller particles for column packing can be used without increasing the working pressure.
+– MeCN/MeOH mixture has 2-3 times lower viscosity than H20/MeOH or H20/MeCN mixture (fig. 5).
+As result, smaller particles for column packing can be used without increasing the working pressure.
 UPLC-like conditions can be easily obtained on regular HPLC instrument with 2-3 times higher velocity with a shorter column with small particles.
 This can increase the speed of analysis up to 5 times.
-Using UPLC (RRLC, UHPLC) equipment allows to increase speed of analysis by another factor of 5 or 6.
+Using UPLC (RRLC, UHPLC) equipment allows to increase the speed of the analysis by another factor of 5 or 6.

-MeOH is one of the most universal solvent for organic compounds.
-Combination of MeOH with MeCN allows to dissolve almost any molecules with high or low polarity.
+– MeOH is one of the most universal solvents for organic compounds.
+The combination of MeOH with MeCN allows to dissolve almost any molecules with high or low polarity.
 Hydrophobic molecules such as surfactants, lipids, and oil soluble vitamins, are soluble in this solvent combination.
-Very polar molecules such as sugars, di-ols, salts of amino compounds, carboxylic acids also dissolve in this solvent system.
+Very polar molecules such as sugars, di-ols, salts of amino compounds, or carboxylic acids also dissolve in this solvent system.

-Since hydrogen bonds formation is very specific in the interaction energy and strongly depends on molecule geometry, number of functional groups and the position of the functional groups, the selectivity of resolution of molecule of similar nature such as isomers, related impurities, product of oxidation or reduction can be achieved with SHARC separation very efficiently.
+– Since hydrogen bonds formation is very specific in the interaction energy and strongly depends on molecule geometry and a number of functional groups and the position of the functional groups, the selectivity of resolution of molecule of similar nature such as isomers, related impurities, product of oxidation or reduction can be achieved with SHARC™ separation very efficiently.

-MeCN/MeOH mixture has low boiling point and much easier to evaporate than water.
-As result this solvent system is much friendlier for preparative type chromatography.
-The additional benefit of low viscosity allows SHARC to perform prep separation with higher throughput.
+– MeCN/MeOH mixture has a low boiling point and is much easier to evaporate than water.
+As result, this solvent system is much friendlier for preparative type chromatography.
+The additional benefit of low viscosity allows SHARC™ to perform prep separation with higher throughput.
 This mobile system is MS friendly and allows implementation of MS-driven sample collection.
-In most cases isocratic method can be used due to high selectivity of the column which allows to recycle most of the mobile phase minimizing solvent consumption.
+In most cases, an isocratic method can be used due to high selectivity of the column which allows to recycle most of the mobile phase minimizing solvent consumption.

-Wide range of molecules can be analyzed with SHARC technique.
-Practically any molecule with functional group which contains oxygen and nitrogen can be retained and separate from similar compounds in this technology.
+– Wide range of molecules can be analyzed with SHARC™ technique.
+Practically any molecule with a functional group which contains oxygen and nitrogen can be retained and separated from similar compounds in this technology.
 Hydrocarbons is one class of compounds that will be retained poorly in this system, but they are typically well separated in reverse phase HPLC or GC.

-Proximity of “interaction points” to each other within one molecule also needs to be considered since molecules can form an intramolecular hydrogen-bonding, which competes with intermolecular interaction between analyte and stationary phase.
+Proximity of “interaction points” to each other within one molecule also needs to be considered since molecules can form an intra-molecular hydrogen-bonding, which competes with inter-molecular interaction between an analyte and stationary phase.
 This reduces retention time in hydrogen-bonding mode.
 Such structural factors provides unique selectivity among similarly structural (isomers, homologs, degradation products, precursors) molecules.

-Since SHARC 1 column is a mixed-mode column, pKa is another useful parameter in method development for these columns.
-SHARC columns operate in non-aqueous mobile phase, but some effect of charge interaction of stationary phase and ionizable molecules still exists and contributes to the retention profile.
+Since SHARC™ 1 column is a mixed-mode column, pKa is another useful parameter in method development for these columns.
+SHARC™ columns operate in non-aqueous mobile phase, but some effect of charge interaction of the stationary phase and ionizable molecules still exists and contributes to the retention profile.